gbv/pica-patch/specification.md

 ## Algorithms

 Two PICA records *A* and *B* can be compared to calculate their difference as PICA Patch record *P* ([diff algorithm](#diff-algorithm)).
-In reverse the application of *P* to *A* ([patch algorithm](#patch-algorithm)) will result in *A*.
+In reverse the application of *P* to *A* will result in *A* ([patch algorithm](#patch-algorithm)).
 Both algorithms require *A* and *B* or *A* and *P* respectively to met common [requirements](#requirements) to be applicable.

 ### Requirements

 - **Same levels:**
   Diff and patch are only defined for PICA (patch) records with same same level for all of their fields.
-Applications may filter out fields with different level or cancel with an error.
 Records of level 2 must further have same occurrence for all of their fields.
+Applications may filter out fields with different level or reject application with an error.

 - **Unique fields:**
   A PICA (patch) record must not contain [identical fields](#data-model).
+  Applications may ignore this requirement if stable order of multiple fields with same tag and same occurrence is not needed.

 - **Sorted fields:**
-  PICA (patch) records must also be sorted by tag first and occurrence second, and annotation third to apply diff or patch algorithm.
-Annotations are not sorted by theor byte code but space first, minus second and plus third.
+  PICA (patch) records must be sorted by tag first and occurrence second, and annotation third.
+Annotations are not sorted by byte code but space first, minus second and plus third.
 Applications should automatically sort fields to fulfil this requirement.

 ### Diff algorithm

 The difference between two PICA records *A* and *B* can be calculated as PICA Patch record *P* as following, based on the definition of [identical fields](#data-model):

 1. Find all fields given in *A* but not given in *B*.
-Let *P* be these fields annotated with `-`.
+Let *P* be these fields annotated with minus.
 2. Find all fields given in *B* but not given in *C*.
-Add these fields annotated with `+` to *P*.
+Add these fields annotated with plus to *P*.
 4. Sort fields of *P* as defined by the [requirements](#requirements).

 ### Patch algorithm

-A PICA record *R* is modified with a PICA Patch record *P* by the following algorithm:
+A PICA record *R* is modified with a PICA Patch record *P* based on the following algorithm or an equivalent implementation:

-**Precondition**

-- Get all fields of *P* annotated with space or minus.
-If any of this fields does not exist with same field content in *R* cancel with a warning.
+1. **Precondition**: Get all fields of *P* annotated with space or minus.
+If any of this fields does not exist with same field content in *R* reject patch.

-**Removals**

-- Remove all fields of *P* annotated with -from *R*
+2. **Removals**: Remove all fields of *P* annotated with minus from *R*

-**Additions**

-- For each field of *P* annotated with +: add the field to *R* unless it already exists with same field content in *R*.
+3. **Additions**: For each field of *P* annotated with plus: add the field to *R* unless an identical fields already exists in *R*.

-**Maintain sorting** of *R*
+4. **Sort fields** of *R* as defined by [requirements](#requirements).

-*Note: Patch is an idempotent operation.
-Patching a record multiple times with the same PICA patch record does not change the result if the PICA Patch record contains no fields annotated with ?????i*
+*Note: Patch is an idempotent operation except removal of fields.
+Patching a record multiple times with the same PICA patch record does not change the result if the PICA Patch record contains no fields annotated with minus.*

 ## Examples

-This section is non-normative.

 ### Serializations

-The following PICA Patch record in Plain syntax consists of three fields, annotated by space, `-` and `+` respectively:
+The following PICA Patch record in Plain syntax consists of three fields, annotated by space, minus and plus respectively:

 ~~~
   003@ $01234